0 Comment

 Having a proper execution plan for the rewards program is critical to its success

-Hence, organizations need to first understand the challenges faced in the execution of the rewards programs.
+Hence, organizations must first understand the challenges in executing the rewards programs.

 The most common ones are as follows: